WWE News: The Undertaker Is A Big Pussycat But He’ll Win ‘Royal Rumble’ 2017

-For over 25-years The Undertaker has struck fear into those who dared face him in the WWE wrestling ring.
+For over 25 years, The Undertaker has struck fear into those who dared face him in the WWE wrestling ring.
 No one can question The Undertaker’s popularity; he is adored by the WWE universe and is arguably the most popular wrestler in WWE history.
 Of course, The Undertaker is now 51-years-old, and his wrestling career may be coming to an end.
 The Deadman has won every title on the WWE circuit, but his hip operation last year shows that aging bodies cannot absorb the punishment that is dished out every week in WWE wrestling.

 In recent years, The Undertaker has restricted his WWE appearances to an annual match at WrestleMania, the WWE’s annual showcase.
 That said, The Undertaker put in an appearance on the WWE SmackDown 900 show.
 The Deadman claimed that he would not be defined by WrestleMania and announced that he was back “taking souls and digging holes.”
-Shortly after that announcement The Undertaker disappeared again, but last week the Deadman announced that he would make an appearance at the 2017 Royal Rumble.
+Shortly after that announcement, The Undertaker disappeared again, but last week the Deadman announced that he would make an appearance at the 2017 Royal Rumble.

-As previously reported in the Inquisitr, after making his big announcement on SmackDown 900, The Undertaker dropped out of sight, until he appeared on last week’s WWE Monday Night Raw to announce that he will compete at the 2017 Royal Rumble.
-The WWE universe were speculating on what The Undertaker was up to after his announcement.
+As previously reported by the Inquisitr, after making his big announcement on SmackDown 900, The Undertaker dropped out of sight, until he appeared on last week’s WWE Monday Night Raw to announce that he will compete at the 2017 Royal Rumble.
+The WWE universe was speculating on what The Undertaker was up to after his announcement.
 Many had expected him to put in more SmackDown appearances, but that didn’t happen.
 We now know what The Undertaker has been up to, and it may surprise you.

-According to The Undertaker’s wife, the Deadman has been spending his time running the bathtub, lighting candles and mock wrestling with his kids.
+According to The Undertaker’s wife, the Deadman has been spending his time running the bathtub, lighting candles, and mock wrestling with his kids.

 Never take for granted the little things…..He draws my bath every night & last night were candles & love notes!
 Not to mention, our kids may say "ewww, gross" when they see them (or especially when we kiss)????but random love notes around the house will impact the whole family….they've admitted that whether they wanted to or not! ????????????????#AllMyLoveAllMyLife #myHeart #littlethings #BeyondBlessed ????????????????